How We Started

 Youth unemployment remains a serious policy challenge in many sub-Saharan African countries, including Uganda.
 The youth in Uganda share a disproportionate burden of the difficult circumstances that people experience such as poverty, unemployment and diseases.
 This is partially because of the limited opportunities for practical skills acquisition and viable employment, and poor access to health and social services.
-The ideas, inspirations, aspirations, considerable energy and vision of the youth are essential for the continuing development of society.

 One key initiative is YouthConnekt which has been implemented in Rwanda with enormous successes in regards to supporting youth advance and develop themselves.
 YouthConnekt Initiative provides a context-specific approach to what works in addressing issues of youth unemployment, human rights, and inclusion in socio-economic and political processes.
 Building on the successes of Rwanda, Uganda signed up to scale up YouthConnekt initiative.